MoVA: Adapting Mixture of Vision Experts to Multimodal Context: Experiments

 \subsection{Visual Question Answering}

-The evaluation results on VQA benchmarks are presented in~\cref{tab:vqa}.
-In this section, we divide these benchmarks into general VQA benchmarks~\cite{vqav2,gqa,scienceqa} and text-oriented VQA benchmarks~\cite{textvqa,chartqa,docvqa,ai2d}.
+The evaluation results on VQA benchmarks are outlined in Table~\ref{tab:vqa}.
+We divide these benchmarks into general VQA benchmarks~\cite{vqav2,gqa,scienceqa} and text-oriented VQA benchmarks~\cite{textvqa,chartqa,docvqa,ai2d}.
 Thanks to the dynamic and efficient task-specific knowledge extraction, MoVA achieves state-of-the-art performances across diverse VQA benchmarks.
-For general VQA benchmarks, MoVA-7B outperforms InternVL-Chat~\cite{internvl} equipped with InternViT-6B on VQAv2~\cite{vqav2} and GQA by 4.2\% and 1.9\%, respectively.
-Besides, MoVA shows its proficiency in text recognition in various scenarios, including scene text, chart, document, and diagram.
+For general VQA benchmarks, MoVA-7B outperforms SPHINX-2k~\cite{internvl} equipped with Vicuna-13B on VQAv2~\cite{vqav2} and GQA by 4.2\% and 1.9\%, respectively.
+Besides, MoVA shows its proficiency in text recognition in various scenarios, encompassing scene text, chart, document, and diagram.
 For instance, MoVA-7B catches up to the current state-of-the-art generalist CogAgent~\cite{cogagent} with 18 billion parameters on these text-oriented benchmarks with smaller model size.
 The MoVA model with 38B parameters even surpasses the well-established specialist model PALI-X-55B~\cite{palix} by clear margins.
-The outstanding performances on distinct VQA benchmarks demonstrate MoVA’s robust generalization capabilities across diverse domains.
+These outstanding performances demonstrate MoVA’s robust generalization capabilities across diverse domains.